-The name stands for “the land among the forests” and this is the fairest description of the place.
+The name stands for “the land among the forests,” which is the fairest description of the place.

-Outdoor lovers will have their fair share of trails, hikes, mountain resorts, picturesque villages, and chic little medieval cities you simply need to visit.
+Outdoor lovers will have their fair share of trails, hikes, mountain resorts, picturesque villages, and chic little medieval cities you need to visit.
+Additionally, this is one of the absolute best places to visit in the Balkans in spring.
 Here are just some of the main attractions in Transylvania.
-Provided that you get this whole Dracula thing out of your system beforehand and you are ready for the real thing.
+Provided that you get this whole Dracula thing out of your system beforehand, you are ready for the real thing.

 One Region, Eight Counties

-Romania is a very big country, so you will get to say you’ve visited a Transylvanian city if you go to any of the following counties:
+Romania is a vast country, so you will get to say you’ve visited a Transylvanian city if you go to any of the following counties:

 You can opt for accommodations in any of these cities, get to visit ethnographic museums, go to fairs, try out all the best restaurants and enjoy the local architecture.

+Tourism has soared in the area, and for a good reason.
 Cluj-Napoca is the biggest city in the region and a Western Romanian urban pearl.
-Tourism has soared in the area and for a good reason.
-Sibiu and Brasov are other main attractions, probably more popular for some because they are closer to the capital Bucharest and there are many one-day tours organized for the area.
+Sibiu and Brasov are other main attractions, probably more popular for some because they are closer to the capital Bucharest and many one-day tours are organized for the area.

 We kept bragging about lush forests you can easily get lost in.
-Although there are a lot of hiking trails laid out for experienced and non-experienced mountain goers, it is best to ask before setting out.
+Although many hiking trails are laid out for experienced and non-experienced mountain goers, it is best to ask before setting out.

-Transylvania is home to a large population of brown bears and they are known to make regular visits to populated areas.
-This means that, if you find accommodation at the outskirts of Brasov city, for example, you might easily spot a little Yogi and his Boo-Boo on the streets.
-Locals will usually call the proper authorities to chase the animals back into the woods.
+Transylvania is home to a large population of brown bears who regularly visit populated areas.
+This means that if you find accommodation on the outskirts of Brasov city, for example, you might easily spot a little Yogi and his Boo-Boo on the streets.
+Locals usually call the proper authorities to chase the animals back into the woods.
 But do expect these sightings and try to avoid wandering into deep trails without checking with someone first.

-Among the most impressive caves, you can explore are the Bears’ Cave – a place where the bones of 140 cave bears have been found, a species which has been extinct for about 27000 years.
+Talk about the land before time!
+Among the most impressive caves, you can explore the Bears’ Cave – a place where the bones of 140 cave bears have been found, a species that has been extinct for about 27000 years.
 Scarisoara Cave is another great place for explorers to visit.
-It hosts Romania’s biggest glacier and it was formed over 3500 years ago.
-Talk about a land before time!
+It hosts Romania’s biggest glacier, and it was formed over 3500 years ago.

 Fortresses And Castles In Transylvania

 Although many tourists flock with the expressed intention of seeing Dracula’s castle, there are many other castles and fortresses to visit in Transylvania.
-We have already mentioned Bran castle and we are not going to go over that again.
+We have already mentioned Bran castle, and we will not repeat that.

-Rasnov fortress is only 20 minutes away and it is a very interesting construction.
-It dates back to the 13th century, it served a military purpose, and it is now a medieval art museum.
-You can even try shooting with an old bow and arrow or axe throwing.
+Rasnov Fortress is only 20 minutes away and is a fascinating construction.
+It dates back to the 13th century, served a military purpose, and is now a medieval art museum.
+You can even try shooting with an old bow, arrow, or ax throwing.

 The city of Brasov was built around the medieval fortress.
 You can visit the tallest lookout point, then take a walk through many of the old streets packed with history.
-Here is a great place where you can find rustic or 5 stars accommodations.
-There are towers dedicated to each city guild to visit, the famous Black Church, museums, and many more interesting places to visit.
-Poiana Brasov is the nearest mountain resort and famous ski destination.
+Here is a great place to find rustic or five stars accommodations.
+There are towers dedicated to each city guild to visit, the famous Black Church, museums, and many more exciting places to visit.
+Poiana Brasov is the nearest mountain resort and renowned ski destination.

-Sibiu city is built around the medieval fortress, just like in the case of Brasov.
-There are just as many things to see, but we will add the incredible Astra museum, an outdoors museum of traditional houses from the Transylvania region.
+Sibiu city is built around the medieval fortress, just like Brasov’s case.
+There are just as many things to see, but we will add the incredible Astra museum, an outdoor museum of traditional houses from the Transylvania region.

 In Mures county, you will find Sighisoara, the oldest inhabited medieval citadel.
-In Alba Iulia, the capital of Alba county, you will find the Alba Carolina Roman fortification, a very well-preserved architectural gem you will love to discover.
+In Alba Iulia, the capital of Alba county, you will find the Alba Carolina Roman fortification, an exceptionally well-preserved architectural gem you will love to discover.

-Poienari fortress is perched at a high altitude and in order to reach it, you need to climb up 1480 stairs.
+Poenari Fortress, located on the phenomenal Transfagarasan mountain road, is perched at a high altitude, and to reach it, you need to climb up 1480 stairs.
 Warning: As you get closer to the fortress, you can see two impaled dummies.
-This image is not for the faint of heart and you cannot really avoid seeing them.
+This image is not for the faint of heart, and you cannot really avoid seeing them.
 Take care if you travel with children or people who are more sensitive.
 Do not set out for the fortress if you do not have time to get back before sunset because the trip through the forest and down the stairs will be tricky.

 Hunedoara is home to what some think is the most haunted castles in the world.
 And they are referring to the Corvin castle.
-The place is remarkable in architecture and so filled with history and gruesome stories that it is no wonder that people expect something to be lurking in the shadows.
-We suggest you make up your own mind about it.
-Just don’t visit it after sunset and steer clear of the torture room and the dungeon if you are not into visual representations of pain and terror.
+The place is remarkable in architecture and so filled with history and gruesome stories that it is no wonder that people expect something to lurk in the shadows.
+We suggest you make up your mind about it.
+Don’t visit it after sunset; steer clear of the torture room and the dungeon if you are not into visual representations of pain and terror.